chu-/Trinity/readme.md

 Screenshots
 ===========

-Left window is Taglist, Bottom window is Source Explorer, and Right window is NERD Tree
+Left window is Tagbar, Bottom window is Source Explorer, and Right window is NERD Tree
 ---------------------
 ![One Declaration Found](http://i.imgur.com/bbGVO.jpg)